MIKNOTAURO/astronomer-ee/docs/pages/guides/google-cloud.md

 ### Connection Strings

 All connection strings should be created with a `connection` key that contains the actual connection string.
-Postgres is required for the relational data, and we typically recommend Redis for the Celery task queue.
+PostgreSQL is required for the relational data, and we typically recommend Redis for the Celery task queue.
 You'll need to ensure that the databases specified here exist prior to deployment.

 In these docs, we make an assumption on the database name, but you are free to change them to whatever you want, assuming two secret don't share the same database name.